Art (ARTT)College of Arts and Humanities

 Professors Emeriti: C. Demonte (Distinguished Scholar-Teacher), D. Driskell (Distinguished University Professor), T. Lapinski, R. Lozner - Graphic Design

-The department's goal is to provide its students with the technical and conceptual tools needed to make innovative contributions to a visual culture in which traditional boundaries between the visual arts, design, film, video, and architecture have become increasingly blurred.
-The accomplished faculty members bring their professional experiences to the teaching studios, providing a contemporary context for the development of skills and ideas.
-From a shared foundation emphasizing traditional fundamentals of art and design, students move into media concentrations that encourage interdisciplinary interaction, particularly with developing digital technologies.
-This flexible interaction between traditional and new media is central to the department's vision and the success of its mission.
+The Department of Art provides its students with the technical and conceptual tools needed to make innovative contributions to a visual culture in which traditional boundaries between the visual arts, design, film, video, and architecture have become increasingly blurred.
+The accomplished faculty members bring their professional experiences to the studio, providing a contemporary context for the development of skills and ideas.
+The department’s creative environment encourages creative problem solving, interdisciplinary experimentation, and the production of images, objects, and experiences that reflect a sophisticated visual literacy.
+From a shared foundation emphasizing traditional fundamentals of art and design, students move into media concentrations that encourage interdisciplinary interaction, particularly in developing digital technologies.
+This flexible interaction between traditional and new media is central to the department’s vision and the success of its mission.